 Why on earth should job seekers have to pay to see advertisements that are already paid for by employers?

-We eagerly accept their positions for less pay, sometimes no pay, and do an amazing job 99.9% of the time.
+Working RVers eagerly accept their positions for less pay than traditional jobs/employees, sometimes no pay at all, and most of the time we do an amazing job!

 You should know that these ads are hardly ever researched and verified.

 If fact, almost all of the sites that list jobs for RVers which offer ways to make money traveling, do not verify the employer information or the accuracy of the actual listings.
 This of course does not apply to sites specifically setup by states and national park agencies like Delaware North who also offer workamping jobs and camp hosting jobs for RVers.
 That information is coming straight from the source and can be considered verified and accurate.